-Since 2006, CAN-NM has continued to be a primary voice of conscious aging in New Mexico, along with the Sage-ing Guild (now Sage-ing International), a conscious aging organization with an international focus.
-During this time, we have continued to sponsor workshops and encourage Elder Circles.
-Currently, in 2018, we are sponsoring two half-day workshops on conscious aging topics.
+Since 2002, CAN-NM has been a primary voice of conscious aging in New Mexico, along with the Sage-ing Guild (now Sage-ing International), a conscious aging organization with an international focus.
+During this time, we have sponsored workshops and encouraged Elder Circles.
+Currently, we are sponsoring two half-day workshops each year on conscious aging topics.
 A few years ago, we decided to align ourselves more closely with Sage-ing International by becoming a Chapter of SI.
 This decision was made after SI encouraged the formation of local groups (Chapters) around the US and Canada.
 Because of our close philosophical agreement with SI and because a number of our members were already SI members, we voted to become a Chapter of SI.
 We now call ourselves the Conscious Aging Network of New Mexico, a Chapter of Sage-ing International.
 We encourage those interested in CAN-NM and conscious aging to become members of SI.
-We currently have about 100 members of SI in New Mexico, making us one of the most active states in terms of SI membership.
+We currently have over 100 members of SI in New Mexico, making us one of the most active states in terms of SI membership.

 The information below is based on a presentation by Phoebe Girard, given at the March, 2006 ASA Conference.

 ABOUT US: The Conscious Aging Network of New Mexico (CAN-NM) is a gathering of individuals who believe in the potential of Conscious Aging to enhance the quality of our lives.